jovian-od/fulminant/README.md

    xxxxx€ for outlined soft take-off.

 X% funding is done.
+**Every patron will get access to the living standards, documents (like the full version of this one!), and live forecasting API.**

 Future needs as narrow as possible to secure a given goal.

 VERY EARLY START:

 Send me a message, should you have my number and get full details.
-Partials in this document.
+Partials in this document, to check against.

+*You can also email me and start patronage, and FaceTime access.*

-You can just message me and send funding.
-Contacts at the bottom, for early patronage.
+Contacts at the bottom, for early funders!

+Will not be available long once the program gets rolling.

-    custom: IBAN FI20 8000 2418 **** 77 / SWIFT: DABAFIHH / T* V* / MsG: DISCRETIONARY FUNDS - [YOUR CUSTOM ID]
+    SWIFT: IBAN FI20 8000 2418 **** 77 / SWIFT: DABAFIHH / T* V* / MSG: DISCRETIONARY FUNDS - [YOUR CUSTOM ID]

+Instructions for those with details:

-Please forward the details of your amount of patronage (in € amount, funding date, and possible MsG.)
-ID to timovir+fulminant@gmail.com and for future entitlement to seed forecast and research access, and for your (logarihmically limited) voting rights to the Fulminant Foundation direction according to early patronage funds.
+Please forward the details of your amount of patronage ID (in € amount, funding date, and possible MSG.) to timovir+fulminant[a]gmail.com for future entitlement to seed forecast and research access, and for your (logarihmically limited) voting rights to the Fulminant Foundation direction according to early patronage funds.

-**Forecasts WILL follow artificial scarcity model.**
+**Forecasts WILL follow artificial scarcity model in future.**

-FaceTime @jovian-od about the admin and applications for positions, approach via gh, or get contact when asked by email.
+FaceTime @jovian-od about the admin and applications for positions if you have the number, approach via gh, or get in contact by email timovir+foundation[a]gmail.com.

 *If you are all in.*